aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/task-properties/wbs-associated-with-task/_index.md

 ## Conclusion
 Congratulations!
 You've successfully learned how to work with WBS codes using Aspose.Tasks for Java.
 This knowledge will empower you to efficiently manage and customize your project's task hierarchy.
 ## FAQs
-### Q: Where can I find the official documentation for Aspose.Tasks for Java?
+### Q: Where can I find the documentation for Aspose.Tasks for Java?
-A: The official documentation is available [here](https://reference.aspose.com/tasks/java/).
+A: The documentation is available [here](https://reference.aspose.com/tasks/java/).
 ### Q: How can I download Aspose.Tasks for Java?
 A: You can download it [here](https://releases.aspose.com/tasks/java/).
 ### Q: Is there a free trial available for Aspose.Tasks for Java?